cubiq/ComfyUI_IPAdapter_plus/README.md

 ## What is it?

 The IPAdapter are very powerful moderls for image to image conditioning.
-Given a reference image you can do image variations augmented by text prompt, controlnets and masks.
-Very useful to create image variations and "face swaps".
+Given a reference image you can do variations augmented by text prompt, controlnets and masks.
+Think of it as a 1-image lora.

 ## How to use